imRCS/laravel_crm/README.md

 ```
 php artisan serve
 ```
+- Make sure you have started the Apache and MySQL servers in XAMPP.
 - And you're good to go!
 Just use this url to go to the website: http://127.0.0.1:8000